AdelaideSky/GoXlr-Macos/README.md

 </div>

 For now, full control and compatibility of the GoXLR are not available on Mac.
-You would need a Windows virtual machine (VM) if you want to update colours, mic or effects settings but - unlike what TC-Helicon said, the device is perfectly compatible with MacOS and this application proves it.
+You would need a Windows virtual machine if you want to update colours, mic or effects settings but - unlike what TC-Helicon said, the device is perfectly compatible with MacOS and this application proves it.